Enumeration

 UsesRC4Encryption : False

-, which means that this is a forest trust or external trust.
+The above output shows that our current domain INLANEFREIGHT.LOCAL has two domain trusts.
+The first is with LOGISTICS.INLANEFREIGHT.LOCAL, and the IntraForest property shows that this is a child domain, and we are currently positioned in the root domain of the forest.
+The second trust is with the domain FREIGHTLOGISTICS.LOCAL, and the ForestTransitive property is set to True, which means that this is a forest trust or external trust.
 We can see that both trusts are set up to be bidirectional, meaning that users can authenticate back and forth across both trusts.
 This is important to note down during an assessment.
 If we cannot authenticate across a trust, we cannot perform any enumeration or attacks across the trust.

 Aside from using built-in AD tools such as the Active Directory PowerShell module, both PowerView and BloodHound can be utilized to enumerate trust relationships, the type of trusts established, and the authentication flow.
-After importing PowerView, we can use the Get-DomainTrust function to enumerate what trusts exist, if any.
+After importing PowerView, we can use the Get-DomainTrustarrow-up-right function to enumerate what trusts exist, if any.

 Checking for Existing Trusts using Get-DomainTrust